saiteja93/certified-aws-developer-associate-notes/1-aws-fundamentals/rds.md

 	* TO connect using SSL:
 		* Provide the SSL Trust certificate (can be downloaded from AWS)
 		* Provide SSL options when connection to the database
+* TDE on top of KMS is only available in RDS on MY SQL server

 RDS Encryption Operations